 We returned our bikes early and started walking to Yuk Yuk’s on Richmond Street.
 I’ve taken many a boy I’ve dated (and some I haven’t, to be fair) here – typically the third date, I pay 😉 Gotta make sure the guy has a sense of humour, am I right, ladies?!
 Ha…

-I thought it would be a very Canadian thing to do watching comedians with almost-recognizable-from-Canadian-television faces heckle the audience and “take the piss” out of Tom’s north London accent (which they did, with verve).
+I thought it would be a very Canadian thing to do watching comedians with almost-recognizable-from-Canadian-television faces heckle the audience and “take the piss” out of my partner’s north London accent (which they did, with verve).

 Lived and learned!